Sapphichat/Documentation/docs/protocol/endpoints/conversations.md

 # Conversations Management

-Conversation endpoints allow creating, managing, and leaving individual or group conversations.
+Conversation endpoints allow you to create, manage, and leave individual or group conversations.

 ## Creating Conversations